 Remote working has not only changed the way we work, but it also changed the way we network.
 All kind of procedures and routines help in the way you work from home, but how do you network from home?
 How do you deal with this, after years of making new contacts at trade fairs and network events?

 Toon: “If you attract customers with the right value proposition, you will keep attracting funding as well.
 These companies will stay relevant.
-A profitable product that you are able to sell is the basic recipe for success, also in a crisis.”
+A profitable product that you can sell is the basic recipe for success, also in a crisis.”

 Regtech companies see this as a blessing, but most fintechs have a hard time, sailing their ship in the dark because of this lack of transparency.
 Collaboration with banks could help.
 They know how to deal with regulation.
 A partnership could make sense, but mind to dependency on one supplier.

-Toon: “As an entrepreneur, I am always very cautious to build my business on a third-party platform.
+Toon: “As an entrepreneur, I am always very cautious about building my business on a third-party platform.
 They might, from one day to the other, change the terms and conditions and make you even more dependent on them until they completely squeeze you out and your whole business is gone.”

 How all this changes the fintech-bank relationship

 Coming back to the topic of the day: how does all this impact the fintech-bank relationship?
-I wrote about the different kinds of relationships before, a year ago.
+I wrote about the different kinds of relationships before, about a year ago.
 That is where I got the inspiration from for the last poll.
-We asked the audience: how will the future relationship between banks and fintech look like?
+We asked the audience: how will the future relationship between banks and fintech look?

 The industry, or at least the conversation around the industry, was characterised by superficial relationships between banks and fintech.
 Rise of Open Banking created an environment where trust was becoming increasingly more programmed.
-Integrating services was easy: “Connect to our API”, “Test the connection in our sandbox”.
-Relationships were no longer supposed to require long negotiations and huge contracts.
+Integrating services was straightforward: “Connect to our API”, “Test the connection in our sandbox”.
+Relationships were no longer supposed to require lengthy negotiations and huge contracts.
 Relationships were supposed to be open.

 The question is whether the trends will continue during COVID-19.
 The poll in our session indicates a change.
-Trust will become more important again.
+Trust will become more relevant again.
 With trust, we mean human trust and relationship building, knowing each other and making sure you can build on each other to become better altogether.
-57% believed that collaborations will be built on a few good relationships.
+57% believed that collaborations would be built on a few good relationships.

-As Don explained: “Until 5 years ago, banks wanted to own everything they worked with, a full control.
+As Don explained: “Until five years ago, banks wanted to own everything they worked with, a full control.
 Very slowly, we start to get that is not the best strategy.
-By owning something, it is very hard, and very expensive, to replace it.
-Gradually the bank started to realise that they want to use solutions that support their business, they don’t have to own them.
-It gives them the opportunity to change lanes.
+By owning something, it is tough, and very expensive, to replace it.
+Gradually the bank began to realise that they want to use solutions that support their business; they don’t have to own them.
+It allows them to change lanes.